 End of discussion

-Regardless of the correctness of the statement, or what it implies, it kills any discussion.
-The person uttering it has disengaged from the discussion, and they don’t want to participate any more.
+Regardless of the correctness of the statement, or what it implies, it kills any meaningful discussion.
+The person uttering it has disengaged, and they don’t want to participate any more.
 However, they are also refusing to concede that the other has a point.
 They could walk away, or propose to agree to disagree.
 They don’t do that, though.

 So, saying “you really don’t understand, do you?” both implies not having argued in good faith, not even having wanted an argument at all, and unwillingness to change one’s mind.
 Meaning: engaging with that person in that discussion is pointless, and engaging with them in any discussion is probably a bad idea.